High-pass filter: First-order passive

 where fc is in hertz, τ is in seconds, R is in ohms, and C is in farads.
-The cutoff frequency is where the pole of the filter levels off the filter's frequency response.
+At the cutoff frequency, the filter's frequency response reaches -3dB referenced to the gain at an infinite frequency.

+First-order active

 Figure 2 shows an active electronic implementation of a first-order high-pass filter using an operational amplifier.
 The transfer function of this linear time-invariant system is: